wagtail/wagtail-localize-git/README.md

 ## Running initial sync

+When adding to an existing site, we firstly need to manually submit any existing content to Pontoon.

 Firstly run the `sync_languages` command.
 This creates `Language` objects for all the languages defined in your `LANGUAGES` setting.

 Then run the `submit_whole_site_to_pontoon` management command.
 This generates submissions for all live translatable pages on the site.